-When you or a loved one battle leukemia, lymphoma, multiple myeloma or myelodysplastic syndrome, rebuild your immune system with an infusion of healthy stem cells through a bone marrow transplant (BMT) at the Avera Cancer Institute Sioux Falls in conjunction with the Avera Transplant Institute – the region’s only bone marrow transplant program.
+When you or a loved one battle aplastic anemia, leukemia, lymphoma (Hodgkin’s and non-Hodgkin’s), multiple myeloma or myelodysplastic syndrome, rebuild your immune system with an infusion of healthy stem cells through a bone marrow transplant (BMT) at the Avera Cancer Institute Sioux Falls in conjunction with the Avera Transplant Institute – the region’s only bone marrow transplant program.

 Advanced Transplant Expertise

 After high intensity chemotherapy or radiation therapy kills cancer cells, transplanting healthy bone marrow cells helps fight disease.